Design of the Weed Manager System

 including lines and polygons.

-The system will track the number of people and the number
+Weed Manager also provides a way to track the number of people and the number

 of hours spent doing data collection and treatment.